richardlyf/ScreenAutomation/README.md

 This script allows you to record your key strokes and key presses and playback the events on demand.

 This code should work on Windows 10, Mac, and Linux.
-However it was only tested on Windows10.
+However it was only tested on Windows10 and Ubuntu 21.04.

 ## Setup